 If you’re planning to go on an adventure, you might want to take a new pair of Timberland hiking shoes with you.
 Ever since its establishment in 1973, American brand Timberland has been producing quality footwear products for outdoor enthusiasts.
 In particular, Timberland’s low-cut hikers are infused with various technologies and features to keep your feet comfortable and protected.
 Also, there are various hiking shoes available for men and women at different price points to better suit your specific needs.
 Take a look below so you can find out what makes Timberland hiking shoes an ideal option for your excursions.

-The perks you’ll get from the best Timberland hiking shoes
+The perks you’ll get from the best men's and women's Timberland hiking shoes

 Low-cut footwear models from this company are built to withstand harsh trail conditions to last longer.
 High-end Timberland hiking shoes are equipped with full-grain leather uppers while some use a combination of synthetic fabric and mesh panels.
 Also, the brand’s hikers feature durable rubber outsoles that can endure rough terrain.
 The materials used in these components help toughen these hikers against wear and tear.